 After recieving the IDocs, ecosio will determine the sender, receiver and document type, and will convert the message to the correct target format, to finally transmit it to the receiver.
 If Peppol is in use, the delivery to the receiver’s Peppol Access Point will take place via the PEPPOL network, e.g. to German authorities or a company, which uses Peppol.

 This allows for e-invoices to be sent via Peppol straight from SAP and be compliant with the XRechnung standard.

 The communication is also possible the other way.
 For example, purchase orders can also be received over the Peppol network.

 Do you have any questions?

-Do you have further questions about XRechnung or Peppol?
+Do you have further questions about XRechnung or how to connect SAP to Peppol?
 Feel free to contact us, we would love to help you!